$30.00 inc. GST

 Almost 40 years ago, Ian Sloane took a tour of the Yarrawonga Mulwala Historical Society through the still-furnished Mulwala Homestead.
 Prior to the tour, Mr Sloane produced a leather bound book entitled ‘Australian Letters – 1899’.
 He stated, “This is a book I can’t let anyone look at, because it is so private.
 My mother describes all the people and that’s why I can’t let you look at it, as she says exactly what she thought about everyone & everything.”
 Mr Sloane also knew of her frank opinions of Yarrawonga, and these could have caused offence.
 But he finished by saying, “The book will come out some day”.
 And after 115 years, this unique collection of letters is now available.

-The bound book held by Ian Sloane contained all the letters Jean Sloane wrote to her English family during her first year of living at Savernake Station, which was the northern section of the 20,000 hectare Sloane enterprise.
+The bound book held by Ian Sloane contained all the letters Jean Sloane wrote to her London-based Scottish family during her first year of living at Savernake Station, which was the northern section of the 20,000 hectare Sloane enterprise.
 She had emigrated in 1899 with her recently wed husband William Sloane.
 They had met two years earlier when Willie competed with the Victorian Team at the Bisley rifle shooting competition near London.

 ‘This is indeed a Strange Country’, aptly illustrates the challenges and unexpected trials that Jean encountered.
 Plagues of insects, wild dust storms, the ravages of drought and the difficulties of isolated bush life were a world away from her former life in comfortable upper middle class London society.
 She found herself enmeshed in a large family of in-laws, their friends and acquaintances, staff and strangers.
 Every day she learnt more about the operations of a pastoral enterprise, with its dependence on rainfall, commodity prices and meeting practical challenges.
 Her faith sustained her through many trials.
 The title is a direct quote from one of Jeanie’s letters.
 Jean’s first sighting of Australia from the ship included a bushfire, and a horrific storm in Bass Strait almost wrecked their ship.
 Such was her introduction to Australia, and the adventures continued…